006: The Lost Years

 The ethereal form of Lazaer appears again as Logan puts his gun to his head, urging Logan to end the despair, “the punishment for defying the natural order of things.”
 Logan instead attacks, but fails to make contact as Lazaer notes, “…because you defeated me on this plane of existence I cannot vanquish you here,” ominiously adding, “But our time will come.”

-Logan’s commanding officer calls him a hoser, but this well-known Canadian term did not come into use until the Depression, referring to one who stole gas by sucking it through a hose.
+Logan’s commanding officer calls him a hoser, a funny line perhaps, but this well-known Canadian term did not come into use until the Depression, referring to one who stole gas by sucking it through a hose.

 Wolverine (Vol.2) #61 (Mar 2008) – “Logan Dies (Part 5 of 5): Soul Survivor”